SirBlobman/SlimyBot/README.md

-# SlimyBot
+# Slimy Bot
 A Discord bot that is very slimy